NTSB Prelim Details Austin Overflight Incident

 Key Takeaways:

-• The Southwest flight began its takeoff roll when the FedEx plane was just 0.7 miles from the runway threshold, leading the FedEx crew to initiate a go-around and issue an "abort" call.
+• The incident occurred as the Southwest flight began its takeoff roll when the FedEx aircraft was just 0.7 miles from the runway threshold in foggy conditions.

-• Despite hearing the abort warning, the Southwest crew continued their takeoff, ultimately passing beneath the FedEx plane which was about 1,000 feet above by the end of the runway.
+• The FedEx crew initiated a go-around and broadcast an "abort" call, which the Southwest crew heard but continued their takeoff, with the FedEx plane ultimately clearing the 737 by approximately 1,000 feet by the end of the runway.

 See a mistake?
 Contact us.